wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

             3.  `“INNER_AND_OUTER_COMPILED”`: Program expects a single
                 segmented image containing boundaries of both inners and outers.

+      - `“scale_input”`: The value (String) is the `“ScaleInputMode”` that tells the program which type of scale input to look for.

+          - As listed in Enums ([S6 Text](S6-Enums)), known `“ScaleInputModes”` include

+            1.  `“MASK”`: The program will determine image scale from the user's scale bar mask image and the `scale_bar_length` parameter.
+            2.  `“RATIO”`: The program will use the scale directly specified in `scale_ratio`.
+If using this option, a scale bar image need not be provided.

       - `“nerve”`: The value (String) is the `“NerveMode”` that tells the program if there is an outer nerve boundary (epineurium) segmented